Intercontinental Broadcasting Corporation: Islands TV-13

+By 1990, IBC 13 was last in the ratings.
+In October of that year, Islands Broadcast Corporation, under the leadership of Alfonso Denoga and Gil Balaguer, took over the management and marketing of IBC 13.
+The network was rebranded as Islands TV-13 (pronounced on air as "Islands TV one-three").
+The new logo featured three triangles and was adorned by the slogan, "The Newest Network".

+In November 1990, IBC became a 100% government-owned station by virtue of a compromise agreement between the PCGG and Roberto Benedicto.

-Islands Broadcast Corporation under Mr. Alfonso Denoga and Mr. Gil Balaguer took over the management and marketing of IBC 13 (which was branded as Islands TV-13, pronounced on air as "Islands TV one-three") in October 1990, at the time when IBC 13 was last in the ratings.
-The new logo featured three triangles and a slogan, "The Newest Network", adorned the logo.
-It was in the later part of its operations that ratings and income suffered due to mismanagement which caused labor unrest.
-In March 1993, the Makati City RTC issued a court order stopping Islands Broadcast Corporation as the marketing and sales agent of IBC 13 due to unpaid financial obligations to the network as the contract of Islands expired on February 28, 1993.
+Ratings and income suffered due to mismanagement by Islands Broadcast Corporation, causing labor unrest.
+In March 1993, the Makati City RTC issued a court order terminating Islands Broadcast Corporation as the marketing and sales agent of IBC 13 due to unpaid financial obligations to the network.

+Popular programs that aired in this period of the network's history include Choudenshi Bioman and Hikari Sentai Maskman which came to IBC in July 1987 and June 1989, respectively.

-Return of operations, Pinoy ang Dating and Vintage Television
+Return of operations, 'Pinoy ang Dating' and Vintage Television

-In October 1992, Islands TV-13 was rebranded back to IBC and became a 100% government-owned station by virtue of a compromise agreement between PCGG and Roberto Benedicto.
+In October 1992, Islands TV-13 was rebranded back to IBC.
 The management and marketing were returned to IBC's board of directors.
-The programming remained at a standstill in preparation for the launching of a new image of the station.
+The programming remained the same, in preparation for the launching of a new image for the station.